Bre-X

 Bre-X's gold resource at Busang was a massive fraud.
 Encouraging gold values were intersected in many drill-holes and the project received a positive technical assessment by Kilborn.
-Crushed core samples had been falsified by salting with gold that has a wide variety of characteristics that had been subjected to mineralogical examination by Bre-X's consultants.
-In fact in an old report, found in Bre-X files, a mineralogist had reported that some gold particles in Busang samples had the darker yellow skin compared to the interior and some had delicate morphologies composed of electrum.
+Crushed core samples that had been subjected to mineralogical examination by Bre-X's consultants turned out to have been falsified by salting with gold.
+In fact, in an old report found in Bre-X files, a mineralogist had reported that some gold particles in Busang samples had the darker yellow skin compared to the interior and some had delicate morphologies composed of electrum.
 The yellow rims result from selective leaching of silver from the surface of gold particle during river transport or during supergene (in-situ) processes.
 Electrum is inconsistent with an alluvial origin.
 The mineralogy gave no indication that it was alluvial gold and was consistent with the assumed origin of the samples.
 None of the mineralogists who studied the gold grains gave any indication that the gold was not consistent with a hard rock origin.
 The salting of crushed core samples with gold constitutes the most elaborate fraud in the history of mining.
 In 1997, Bre-X collapsed and its shares became worthless in one of the biggest stock scandals in Canadian history, and the biggest mining scandal of all time.